-Despite much building of businesses, homes and roads on the slopes and flows of Hualalai, it is anticipated that the volcano will again erupt within the next 100 years.
+Despite much construction of businesses, homes, and roads on the slopes and flows of Hualalai, it is anticipated that the volcano will again erupt within the next 100 years.

-Once believed to be a offshoot of its large neighbor, Mauna Loa, scientists now have concluded that Kilauea is actually a separate volcano with its own magma-plumbing system, extending to the surface from more than 60 km deep in the earth.
+Once believed to be an offshoot of its large neighbor, Mauna Loa, scientists now have concluded that Kilauea is actually a separate volcano with its own magma-plumbing system, extending to the surface from more than 60 km (over 37 miles) deep in the earth.

-In the course of the eruption, lava flows have destroyed a famous 700 year-old Hawaiian temple, (Wahaʻula heiau), overrun many houses including a housing subdivision known as Royal Gardens, permanently blocked several highways, and even destroyed the old National Park Visitor Center.
+In the course of these eruptions, lava flows have destroyed a famous 700-year-old Hawaiian temple, (Wahaʻula heiau), spread through and ruined many housing subdivisions, and permanently blocked several highways.

-There are no indications that the current eruption will come to an end anytime soon.
+There are no indications that the current volcanic activity will come to an end anytime soon.

 Kohala Volcano is the oldest of volcanoes that form the Big Island of Hawaii, having emerged from the sea more than 500,000 years ago.
 Over 200,000 years ago it is believed that an enormous landslide removed the volcano's northeast flank forming the amazing sea cliffs that mark this part of the island.
-The height of the summit has reduced over time by over 1,000 meters.
+The height of the summit has reduced over time by over 1,000 meters (over 3,280 feet).

 Over the centuries, Kohala has continued to sink and lava flows from its two much larger neighbors, Mauna Kea and Mauna Loa have buried the southern part of the volcano.
 Kohala is today considered to be an extinct volcano.